 Since launching our Intelligent Automation research area in late 2017, every month we have delivered insightful Peercasts featuring member companies’ experiences, sometimes using a panel format with multiple member companies discussing the pros and cons of available solutions, and at other times with a member company featured on a specific topic.
-Each Peercasts follows an open format where the feature company shared their experiences, including lessons learned, with Peercast attendees, with all attendee questions were answered candidly and honestly.
+Each Peercasts follows an open format where the featured company shared their experiences, including lessons learned, with Peercast attendees, with all attendee questions answered candidly and honestly.

 Because Peercast attendance is restricted to member practitioners, there is never any reason for bias or restraint, with all attendees able to talk openly about their experiences.
-Best of all, members can easily follow up privately with the feature presenter for a one-off conversation, or exchange comments or questions privately with other attendees using Peeriosity’s integrated Peer Mail capabilities.
+Best of all, members can easily follow up privately with the featured presenter for a one-off conversation, or exchange comments or questions privately with other attendees using Peeriosity’s integrated Peer Mail capabilities.

 A recent PeercastTM in our Intelligent Automation research area featured a global company with over $50B in annual revenue discussing their story for implementing their “Process Automation Operating Model” by creating an Automation Center of Excellence that places projects into two categories based on complexity as follows:

 - Projects that are IT developed, and are completed using complex workflow apps, where the underlying processes being addressed are complex.
-For these projects the project team is composed of IT Production Analysts, and IT Production Support resources.
+For these projects, the project team is composed of IT Production Analysts and IT Production Support resources.

 - Projects that are Business Unit developed, using simple workflow apps, where the project is managed within a Business Unit Competency Center, and where the underlying processes are less complex.
-For these projects the project team is composed of process experts from the business with assistance from IT as needed.
+For these projects, the project team is composed of process experts from the business with assistance from IT as needed.

 iPollingTM Results Review

 The second polling question asked about the biggest challenge related to implementing projects using Intelligent Automation.
 With 9 different challenges identified, the top selection for 26% of companies is the challenge of having internal resources that are not dedicated to Intelligent Automation.
-The next four top challenges all tied at 13%, including lack of executive leadership / sponsorship, difficulty in getting trained resources, projects being dispersed across the company with no central coordination, and challenges related to project selection.
+The next four top challenges are all tied at 13%, including lack of executive leadership/sponsorship, difficulty in getting trained resources, projects being dispersed across the company with no central coordination, and challenges related to project selection.
 These were followed by 9% who identified the biggest challenge as trying to do it ourselves without external help.